00mjk/isomorfeus-project/ruby/isomorfeus-transport/docs/authentication.md

 - page is returned to client, with all data, including current_user

 Login with the :isomorfeus scheme may create 3 situations:
-1: *Login successful*: promise_login -> do engage cookie eater -> redirect -> current_user is the logged in user
+1. *Login successful*: promise_login -> do engage cookie eater -> redirect -> current_user is the logged in user
-2: *Login failed*: promise_login -> .fail block
+2. *Login failed*: promise_login -> .fail block
-3: *Login successful and cookie eater cookie stolen*: promise_login -> do engage cookie eater -> destroy existing session -> redirect -> current_user is Anonymous
+3. *Login successful and cookie eater cookie stolen*: promise_login -> do engage cookie eater -> destroy existing session -> redirect -> current_user is Anonymous
-(Although Stealing the cookie eater cookie seems virtually impossible.
-It is consumed (eaten) immediately after creation and as real life cookies, can only be eaten once.)
+(This is theoretical.
+Stealing the cookie eater cookie is virtually impossible.
+It is consumed (eaten) immediately after creation and as cookies in real life, can only be eaten once.)

 ### Convenience methods